SummaryRead the full fact sheet

 Feelings of relief after a suicide

-Family and friends who witnessed the distress caused by mental illness (especially if it was untreated) may feel a sense of relief that the person’s distress is over.
+Family and friends who witnessed their distress may feel a sense of relief that the person’s distress is over.
 This relief can then cause the person to feel guilty they are relieved.
 This is a normal reaction and part of the grief process.

 Sometimes people may express negative reactions towards family and friends after a suicide.
 For example, some may see suicide as a mark of failure, or that it reflects badly on their family.
 Others may not know how to respond because suicide is seen as a socially unacceptable cause of death.
 Some people may avoid the issue out of embarrassment.

 Suggestions for family and friends affected by suicide